Tombo89/OpenXHC-WHB04/README.md

 I tested the functionality with Mach 4 Demo ( no Hardware owned) and Beamicon2 so far.
 But it should work with any software that recognices the Original HB04.
 The Buttons can be remapped to your likings in code.

 I build a custom PCB, and 3d Printed enclosure.
 The top cover foil is made with simple tools.
+It is not perfekt, but as I added some domes with a heated river, it gives the Buttons a nice Click.

 The Pcb comes assembled from Jlcpcb for around 10€ a piece, but min. order quantity is 5.
 The pushbuttons, Rotary and Display are handsoldered.